VI. Processing of your contact requests

 In both cases, when establishing contact, your data will only be stored for the purpose of your enquiry.
 When your enquiry has been processed and completed, your data will be deleted once the processing is finished.
 This personal data will not be passed on to third parties.
 Your data will be stored exclusively for the period of time required to achieve the purpose of its storage, or as stipulated by European directives and regulations, or by German federal legislation.

-VIII.
+VII.
 Handling of applications

 If you have applied to us by post or in electronic form for a position advertised by us (or as part of a speculative application), we will process your applicant data solely for the purpose of completing the application procedure.